Vocabulary, Demographics, and Other Critical Info on Language Learners

 40% of people globally lack access to education in a language they know.

-The map shown on the right was originally drawn by Minna Sundberg in 2014 and shows the language family tree, specifically for the Nordic languages.
+The map shown on the left was originally drawn by Minna Sundberg in 2014 and shows the language family tree, specifically for the Nordic languages.
 This is an incredibly comprehensive map, showing both how each of the languages are connected to each other, how they have grown and changed over time, and the sheer diversity of languages within just one language family.
+Not all of the languages on the map are still spoken today.

 A myriad of tongues: How languages reveal differences in how we think by Caleb Everett